jloveric/forward-forward/README.md

 # About Repo
 This repo was originally copied from https://github.com/mohammadpz/pytorch_forward_forward.
 I've extended it and used poetry, hydra, tensorboard etc...
+Work in Progress

 ## installation
 ```